-The Master, knowing that he was approaching the end of his mortal existence, was all the more eager to kindle in the heart of his chief disciples a burning desire for the realisation of God, which can only be attained by reducing to ashes all attachment to lust and gold.
-Therefore, his utterances are replete with a spirit of utter renunciation Shri Ramakrishna not only imparted his spiritual teaching to his disciples, but he gave them likewise the stimulus and the strength to follow those teachings.
-His own life, the force of his utterances, the ease wth which he slipped into the highest Samadhi and his communion with Divine Realities-all these were as a great Light by which they gained a glorious spiritual consciouness, Coming at a time when Naren was being buffeted on all sides, the Master's teaching sank deep into his heart to remain there for ever, a beacon light to show him the way through the wilderness of illusion.
+The Master, knowing that he was approaching the end of his mortal existence, was all the more eager to kindle in the heart of his chief disciples a burning desire for the realisation of God, which can only be attained by reducing to ashes all attachment to lust and Therefore, his utterances are replete with a spirit of utter renunciation Shri Ramakrishna not only imparted his spiritual teaching to his disciples, but he gave them likewise the stimulus and the strength to follow those teachings.
+His own life, the force of his utterances, the ease with which he slipped into the highest Samadhi and his communion with Divine Realities-all these were as a great Light by which they gained a glorious spiritual consciouness, Coming at a time when Naren was being buffeted on all sides, the Master's teaching sank deep into his heart to remain there for ever, a beacon light to show him the way through the wilderness of illusion.

 While Naren was thus engaged in his own spiritual pursuits and in shaping the character of his young brother-disciples, the condition of the Master was going from bad to worse.
 Medicines proved of no avail, Dr. Mahendra Lal Sarkar thought that it might be due to the foul and congested air of Calcutta and advised removal to some garden house in the suburbs.
-After a vigorous search the garden-house belonging to Gopal Chandra Ghosh at Cossipore was hired on rupces eighty a month, On the afternoon of 11th December, 1885, the master was removed to the his own Guru.
-In consequence of this, Naren's new premises.
+After a vigorous search the garden-house belonging to Gopal Chandra Ghosh at Cossipore was hired on rupees eighty a month, On the afternoon of 11th Decemnew premises.
 He felt much refreshed at this new place on account of its beautiful scenery. free air and solitude.